alantygel/tainacan-wiki/dev/internal-api.md

 If you want to iterate over all metadata of an item or a collection, there are 2 useful methods you can use.
 The metadata repository has a `fetch_by_collection()` method that will fetch all metadata from a given collection and return them in the right order.

-Also, ItemMetadata Repository `fetch()` method will return an array of ItemMetadata Entities related to a given item.
+Also, Item_Metadata Repository `fetch()` method will return an array of Item_Metadata Entities related to a given item.

 ### More about validating